 A way to ensure your system is secure is through constant monitoring, along with data collection and analysis.
 This includes cloud service security as well.
 Cyber-attacks can be prevented, but only through enhanced security protocols, which can be determined by monitoring the kinds of cyber-attacks which come through.

-Often, one of the leading causes of a data breach is, unfortunately, emails.
+One of the leading causes of a data breach is, unfortunately, emails and poor employee security knowledge.
 Hackers send phishing emails, through which malicious content can get downloaded onto your computer without you even knowing it.
 By implementing a resilient cyber security protocol and continuously training your personnel, you can strengthen your company’s cyber foundation easily.

 From surveys, it has come to light that though companies favor encryption, they don’t tend to implement it.
 Almost 2/3 of the respondents of a survey conducted by Zix Corporation and Qualtrics said they had never used encryption before, or they just weren’t sure.